 A branded community website can serve a variety of purposes, and many serve more than one.
 The overarching goal, however, is to empower members to support each other.
 The core success metrics of brand communities include factors like distributed customer service, social shopping experiences, brand advocacy, and knowledge-sharing among your most valuable customers.
 Some brands even rely on their communities for product ideation.
 For example, Lego Ideas lets community members share their ideas for new Lego constructions and vote on those shared by others.
 Those with the most votes may eventually end up on the store shelves.
 Whatever the goals of your community, success is driven by shared experiences.

-Premium programmes and customer loyalty
+How to create premium programmes and drive customer loyalty

-Although the term ‘brand community’ has barely been around for a couple of decades, it’s not an entirely new concept.
 Relatively recent developments in digital marketing continue to stress the connection between brands and their customers.
 However, the connection has been there for almost as long as recorded history.
 Brands have existed since ancient times, as have communities of loyal customers.
 For example, the Romans used commercial inscriptions to specify the origins and types of certain products like amphorae.
 Eventually, the concept of commercial branding gave rise to the progenitor of the modern brand community – customer loyalty programmes.

 Customer loyalty programmes appeared during the dawn of modern commerce.
 The first such programmes took the form of premiums, where merchants would give out tokens as proof of purchase, which customers could then redeem for products in the store.
 The first recorded use of such premiums occurred over two-hundred years ago.
 During the nineteenth century, these premium programmes evolved into things like tickets and trading stamps.
 By the late twentieth century, loyalty programmes had become an almost universal form of advertising.
 Among the pioneers of modern loyalty programmes was the aviation sector, which rewarded regular customers with frequent flyer miles.
 Another was retail with their card-linked offers.